ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 The Technical Project Manager should also have a role on contributing to the projects the Working Group is tackling and have an understanding of the technical challenges and needs from the team.

-It happens that some working groups are ok with having the same person playing the Captain + Technical Project Manager role together, it works for when the Working Group is nascent or the team is small.
+Some working groups have the same person playing both the Captain and Technical Project Manager role.
+This should be limited to situations where the Working Group is nascent or the team is small.

 Responsibilities include:
 - Team Catalist.
 Team Productivity and Fun optimizer.